atreyasha/deep-generative-models/src/README.md

 ## Deep Generative Models using TensorFlow 2.0 Alpha

-This repository offers source-code for training Deep Belief Networks (DBN) and Deep Boltzmann Machines (DBM), which are constructed from underlying Restricted Boltzmann Machines (RBM).
+This repository offers source-code for training Restricted Boltzmann Machines (RBM), Deep Belief Networks (DBN) and Deep Boltzmann Machines (DBM) and Convolutional Variational Auto-Encoders (CVAE).
 This code has default functionalities for MNIST, fashion-MNIST and [Labeled Faces in the Wild](http://conradsanderson.id.au/lfwcrop/) (LFW) cropped input data.
 However, the code and its internal classes can principally be used for other data, without any particular hard-coding to the above-specified datasets.

 In order to download/deploy the LFW cropped grayscale data, you can execute the following: